tychonievich/coa2-s2019/markdown/cache.md

 Note that in this example, it is important to store more than just the word that is read;
 you also have to remember the address (book, page, and word) at which it was found.
-In caching terminology, that "what we looked up" data is known as the **tag**;
+In caching terminology, that "where we found it" data is known as the **tag**;
 the thing being remembered is the **block**;
 and the tag + block pair is known as a **cache line**.